laforge49/asynchronous-entities/README.md

 Operations are applied atomically to an entity and any number of its child entities, recursively.

-An entity is implemented as a vector of 2 items: (1) an atom holding an asynchronous channel for requests (or nil) and (2) a volatile holding a map with the sets of child entities, the entity's content (name/value pairs), metadata and other internal data.
+An entity is implemented as a vector of 2 items: (1) an atom holding an asynchronous channel for requests (or nil) and (2) a volatile holding a persistent map with the sets of child entities, the entity's content (name/value pairs), metadata and other internal data.

 The entity's atom will, at least initially, be nil except while a request is being processed.
 To keep things simple at first, every